-I reflected in a previous story, that the Camino is a place where magic happens, something I have not experienced anywhere else, there is strange ‘need’ to return that I cannot explain, a longing for something … the places, the experiences, and the people.
+I reflected in a previous story, that the Camino is a place where the magic happens, something I have not experienced anywhere else, there is a strange ‘need’ to return that I cannot explain, a longing for something … the places, the experiences, and the people.
 You have no doubt read about pilgrims who return again and again, to walk their previous route or other routes on the Camino – why do we return, what is it that we seek?

-Following my first Camino, in 2015, I returned again in May 2016 to walk the Portuguese Camino from Porto to Santiago, also Finisterre and Muxia.
+Following my first Camino in 2015, I returned again in May 2016 to walk the Portuguese Camino from Porto to Santiago, also Finisterre and Muxia.
 It is the final destination for many pilgrims on the Way of St. James, and I had run out of time to make it to the end of the world on my first Camino.

 I am not going to talk about the journey or give advice on how to complete your Camino, I want to reflect on those special encounters with extraordinary people, and the connections you make with strangers, the bonds formed along the way …

 Many of my friends were captivated by stories of my adventures; many expressed a wish to come with me next time.
 But, alas no one would make a commitment to do so.
-This has long perplexed and frustrated me; after all I met many friends, couples, and families walking the Camino.
+This has long perplexed and frustrated me; after all, I met many friends, couples, and families walking the Camino.
 How hard can it be to find a walking companion?

 So, once again I traveled solo, as with my first Camino I was never really alone, I met many wonderful people some in brief encounters others for days at a time.
 We would part, then meet again a few days later and greet each other like long lost friends or I would meet new people, this is how life is on the Camino.

 On the Portuguese Camino, it took a couple of days to make connections.
-The Portuguese is less traveled than the Francaise, which in many ways suited me better, I prefer to be far from the madding crowd, but that is another story …
+The Portuguese Camino is less traveled than the Francaise, which in many ways suited me better, I prefer to be far from the madding crowd, but that is another story …

 But, let me tell you about my Camino sisters and brothers … I first Met Nadia (Canadian) at a crossroads, somewhere?
 I was a little perplexed on which route to take and she was walking along in the heat of the day under the weight of a huge pack …seriously, I think she had everything in there, watching her unpack it that night was a marvel in itself … anyway, we soon got chatting and a Camino friendship was born.

 My second sister, Sabine (Germany) I first met in Ponte De Lima, she commented on my severe case of ‘Camino Shuffle’, as I was crossing the square.
-A name I coined to describe the awkward gait that you have at the end of a hard days walk.
+A name I coined to describe the awkward gait that you have at the end of a hard day’s walk.
 We laughed and I limped off in the direction of a bar.
 I was next to see her at a café the following day, two became three and a Camino sisterhood was born.
 We walked many happy days together, sometimes as two, sometimes as three, dictated by differences in walking schedules and paces.
-We shared songs, laughter, life stories, blisters and painful feet together until our inevitable parting on reaching Santiago …
+We shared songs, laughter, life stories, blisters, and painful feet together until our inevitable parting on reaching Santiago …

 My journey continued to Finisterre and Muxia without them, although I was continuing alone, I was not alone.
 Let me tell you about two wonderful characters … Chikamasa (Japan) and Paco (Spanish).
 A magical Camino tale in itself… Chikamasa and Paco met on the Camino many years ago and every year they leave their lovely wives at home to walk the Camino together again … the cutest bromance ever.

 My sisters and I had encountered them from time to time on our journey and shared some fun moments.
 And they were to be my continued company to the end of the world.
 We did not walk together as such, but we bumped into one another at café/bar stops and Albergue and they always welcomed me to share their table.
-An unlikely trio, neither Chikamasa nor Paco spoke English and my Spanish at best was atrocious … but as always on the Camino you find ways to communicate and you learn other languages in the process.
+An unlikely trio, neither Chikamasa nor Paco spoke English and my Spanish at best was atrocious … but as always on the Camino, you find ways to communicate and you learn other languages in the process.

 As with all good adventures, they come to an end, and saying goodbye to the Camino and the friendships you have made is tough.
-Inevitably everyone goes their separate ways, you return home, you adjust to ‘normal’ life again … but something has changed … you have changed, normal life is not enough, there is something missing … welcome to the ‘Post Camino Blues’.
+Inevitably everyone goes their separate ways, you return home, you adjust to ‘normal’ life again … but something has changed … you have changed, normal life is not enough, there is something missing … Welcome to the ‘Post Camino Blues‘.

 This is a well-known phenomenon, there is much written about the subject, and is perhaps the topic for another story… My way of coping was to plan another trip.
 I returned a 3rd time, September 2017, and walked Camino Primitivo.
 I chose this route because it could be completed in two weeks and also because it is meant to be the ‘original’ and the hardest way.
 I wanted to achieve this route before my aging body parts started failing.

 In contrast to my previous adventures, the usual excitement was replaced by a kind of apathy and general foreboding, what was going on?
-Apart from reading that is was physically demanding, I had also read that it was seldom walked with few albergues on route.
+Apart from reading that is was physically demanding, I had also read that it was seldom walked with few albergues on the route.
 I imagined long tough days in solitude and the possibility of not finding a bed for the night.
 Normally this would not deter me, a loner at heart, I have walked alone many times and I have often wild camped.
 But there had been a shift, something not yet manifest, pre Camino magic waiting to be born…

 Once more, I traveled solo to Oviedo, the start of the Primitivo on 1st September.
 Ironically, for one of the quieter Caminos, I saw a lot of pilgrims at the airport and boarding the coach in Asturias.
 Normally I didn’t meet any pilgrims until I was on the trail.
 And, unbeknown to me then … I would meet and walk with my first Camino family …